You can use a personal loan in any way you want, but you shouldn’t take this freedom lightly. So, how should you use the funds from a personal loan?

 How much should you expect to pay?
 Early repayment fees are usually calculated as a flat dollar amount or a percentage of your outstanding loan.
 If there’s a chance that you may want to pay off your loan early, check this point carefully.

 Are you planning to take a personal loan from the same bank that has issued you a credit card?
 If you are, it’s likely that your available credit card limit will be reduced by the personal loan amount.

 This isn’t necessarily a bad thing.
 It will help you to keep the total sum that you borrow within a reasonable limit.
 This limit will be gradually restored as you repay your loan instalments.

-Any form of borrowing be it credit card or personal loan can impact your credit score.
-If you borrow a reasonable amount and pay on time, your credit rating may improve, however, it also depends on a variety of other factors be it a secured lending product such as a car loan or home loan.
+Any form of borrowing can impact your credit score.
+If you borrow a reasonable amount and pay on time, your credit rating may improve, however, it also depends on a variety of other factors.
+You can access your credit bureau from time to time with a small fee.

 The bottom line

 Personal loans provide an excellent way to raise cash quickly.
 If you need money for medical expenses or some other emergency, a personal loan can provide the best solution.

 Find out more about Standard Chartered’s CashOne Personal Loan

-This article is brought to you by Standard Chartered Bank (Singapore) Limited.
-All information provided is for informational purposes.
+This article is brought to you by Standard Chartered Bank (Singapore) Limited (“Standard Chartered”).
+All information provided is for informational purposes only.